bytedeco/javacpp/README.txt

  * Fixed `NullPointerException` in `Loader.load()` when no `@Platform` annotation is provided (issue #38)
  * Parsing for anonymous `struct` or `union` and for `typedef void` (mapped to `@Opaque Pointer`) now outputs something
  * The `Parser` now expands preprocessor macros, filters tokens appropriately, and outputs all unprocessed directives as comments
- * Improved the C++ support of the `Parser` for namespaces, derived classes, access specifiers, custom constructors, vector types, macros, templates, etc
+ * Improved the C++ support of the `Parser` for namespaces, derived classes, access specifiers, custom constructors, vector types, macros, templates, overloaded operators, etc
  * Fixed `typedef` of function pointers and a few code formatting issues with `Parser`
  * Supplied checks to prevent `Loader.load()` from throwing `java.lang.IllegalStateException: Can't overwrite cause`